-Formerly a nunnery, The Methuen Arms in Corsham was transformed into coaching inn and brewery from 1608, full of history and character.
-With a passion for great food and drink at its core, the pub serves up a mouth-watering menu of food lovingly made with ingredients sourced from its kitchen garden as well as a tasty range of award-winning beers and ales, perfect for sipping al fresco style in the pub’s spacious beer garden during the warmer months.
+Formerly a nunnery, The Methuen Arms pub was transformed into coaching inn and brewery from 1608, full of history and character.
+With a passion for great food and drink at its core, the pub serves up a mouth-watering menu of food lovingly made with ingredients sourced from its kitchen garden.
+It also boasts a tasty range of award-winning beers and ales, perfect for sipping al fresco style in the pub’s spacious beer garden after a lovely day at Castle Combe.

 The Horse & Groom

-A grade II-listed pub located in the picturesque village of Charlton, The Horse & Groom dates back to the 16th century and retains many charming original features, including its beautiful flagstone flooring and open fireplace.
+A grade II-listed pub located in the picturesque village of Charlton, The Horse & Groom pub-restaurant dates back to the 16th century and retains many charming original features, including its beautiful flagstone flooring and open fireplace.
 With a top-notch food menu and tasty beer selection, there’s something to tickle all taste buds, and with a tree-sheltered lawn and sun-trap paddock, the pub offers plenty of space for al fresco drinking and dining after a trip to Castle Combe.

 The Quarryman’s Arms

-The Quarryman’s Arms is a family-friendly country pub and inn located in picturesque Box Hill.
-The boozer offers a mouth-watering menu featuring pub favourites made with the finest seasonal produce, as well as award-winning pies and sausage rolls, and the best Sunday roast in the area.
-Behind the bar, you’ll find a delicious selection of ales, craft beers, local ciders and wines, while outside the pub’s newly-covered and heated beer garden is ideal for al fresco drinking and dining all year round.
+The Quarryman’s Arms inn is a family-friendly country pub located in picturesque Box Hill.
+The boozer offers a mouth-watering menu featuring pub favourites made with the finest seasonal produce, as well as award-winning pies and sausage rolls and the best Sunday roast in the area.
+Behind the bar, you’ll find a delicious selection of ales, craft beers, local ciders and wines, while outside the pub’s newly-covered and heated beer garden is an ideal place to unwind after a visit to Castle Combe.

 The White Hart

-Located in the village of Wroughton, The White Hart is a stunning thatched pub boasting bags of character.
-Expect traditional and charming pub interiors, large beer gardens, a menu packed with tasty seasonal dishes and a bar stocked with award-winning Butcombe ales, it has everything you need to recharge after a tiring day at Castle Combe.
+Located in the village of Wroughton, The White Hart gastropub is a stunning thatched pub boasting bags of character.
+With traditional and charming pub interiors, large beer gardens, a menu packed with tasty seasonal dishes and a bar stocked with award-winning Butcombe ales, it has everything you need to recharge after a tiring day at Castle Combe.